cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 - "pub"

 The JWK Key Thumbprint is produced according to the process described in {{Section 3 of -JOSE-KID}}.

+See the `kid` values in the JSON Web Key and COSE Key examples in the appendix for examples of AKP thumbprints.

 # Security Considerations